-The technique of freezing embryos (fertilized oocytes) is reliable and has been used for many years.
-However, it has been significantly more difficult to freeze unfertilized oocytes.
-Today the technique of vitrification makes it possible to freeze unfertilized oocytes more effectively than before.
-Oocyte freezing can be done for medical reasons or non-medical reasons.
-One medical reason to freeze unfertilized oocytes with the aim to preserve fertility in cases where a woman suffers from cancer and needs to undergo chemotherapy and/or radiation, since the cancer treatment may be harmful to ovaries and oocytes ("oncologic indication").
-Other medical reasons to freeze unfertilized oocytes may be sex reassignment surgery/gender confirmation surgery, severe endometriosis or risk of premature menopause.
-Non-medical reasons for women to freeze unfertilized oocytes could be the desire to delay the starting of a family.
-It is also possible to freeze donor oocytes in order to more easily coordinate an oocyte donation cycle with a recipient cycle.
+The technique of cryopreserving embryos (fertilized oocytes) is reliable and has been used for many years.
+However, it has been significantly more difficult for unfertilized oocytes.
+Today the technique of vitrification makes it possible to cryopreserve unfertilized oocytes more effectively than before.
+Oocyte cryopreservation can be done for medical reasons or non-medical reasons.
+One medical reason to cryopreserve unfertilized oocytes is the aim to preserve fertility in cases where a woman suffers from cancer and needs to undergo chemotherapy and/or radiation, since the cancer treatment may be harmful to ovaries and oocytes ("oncological indication").
+Other medical reasons to may be sex reassignment, surgery/gender confirmation surgery, severe endometriosis or risk of premature menopause.
+Non-medical reasons for women to cryopreserve unfertilized oocytes could be the desire to delay the starting of a family.
+It is also possible to cryopreserve donor oocytes in order to more easily coordinate an oocyte donation cycle with a recipient cycle.

-In Q-IVF, oocyte freezing for oncologic reasons, for other medical reasons and for non-medical reasons is separated into different categories.
-In 2018, 139 oocyte freezing treatments were performed on basis of oncologic indication, an increase from the year before.
+In Q-IVF, oocyte freezing for oncological reasons, for other medical reasons and for non-medical reasons is separated into different categories.
+In 2018, 139 oocyte freezing treatments were performed on basis of oncological indication, an increase from the year before.
 In the same year (2018), 283 oocyte freezing treatments were performed for non-medical reasons.
 This latter group of treatments has also increased.